shubham-pampattiwar/design-scratch-pad/datamover-design.md

 7. DataMoverRestore Controller: DataMoverRestore Controller will watch for DataMoverRestore CR.

+**Note**: Currently, we have taken the DataMoverRestore Controller approach but we want to explore upstream K8s APIs for these usecases like [volume populator](https://kubernetes.io/blog/2021/08/30/volume-populators-redesigned/).

 ### Data Mover controller PoC - [VolSync](https://github.com/backube/volsync)

 VolSync will be used as the Data Mover and `restic` (VolSync restic option and not the one integrated with Velero) will be the supported method for backup & restore of PVCs.
 Restic repository details are configured in a `secret` object